Getting started with SIRIS Imaged

 DISK

-• OS: at least 120 GB SSD (SATA or NVMe).
+• Required: At least 120 GB SSD (SATA or NVMe).
 60 GB would be allocated to the OS partition.

 BIOS